-Construction of Alternative 1 would result in localized, short-term, minor, adverse impacts compared to the No Action Alternative.
-No changes to existing operations are proposed; therefore, Alternative 1 would not result in operational air quality impacts.
+Construction of Alternative 1 would result in localized, short-term, minor, adverse impacts

 Air Conformity Analysis.
 NEPA requires preparation of an air conformity analysis for all projects.
 Alternative 1 would result in localized, minor, short-term air quality impacts during construction.
 These impacts would be below all applicable air quality standards; therefore, a conformity analysis would not be required.